lukamilosevic11/rimac-video-editor/README.md

 ```
 ffmpeg -y -framerate 60 -i frameImagesPath -i audioPath -c copy -map 0:v? -map 1:a? -shortest output.mp4
 ```
+For connection between `c++` and `QML` is used `DataBridge` singleton which stores all settings parameters for each overlay and also some other helper functions.
+Main reason why is that class singleton is that because it's easier to request instance of that main object instead of sending that instance through constructor of other classes.

 # Improvements :rocket:
 - Should be considered creating video without using ffmpeg